 In Australian cities, severe water restrictions were employed to cut water use as dam levels fell.
 State governments undertook various projects to maintain supply to metropolitan areas, including the building of desalination plants.
 In Toowoomba, residents voted down a plan to add recycled sewage to the water supply.

 In Victoria, a pipeline was constructed to divert some water from the Goulburn River system (part of the Murray-Darling basin system) to Melbourne.
-The 70 kilometer pipeline transferred water from the Goulburn River, north of Yea, over the range to the Sugarloaf Reservoir.
+The 70-kilometre pipeline transferred water from the Goulburn River, north of Yea, over the range to the Sugarloaf Reservoir.
 The proposal caused an outcry from rural centres but was approved by the Federal Government in 2009 and turned on in early 2010.
 The Victorian Government has since ruled that the water allocation can only be used in times of critical human need: when Melbourne’s total water storages were less than 30% full on 30 November of any year.

 In 2018 much of Australia was again in drought but, while severe, it was not as prolonged as the millennium drought — the longest dry spell in post-colonial history, with nine consecutive years of low autumn rains, crucial for the southern cropping season.